GrokSurf's San Diego

 Mayor slams Voice of San Diego on water pricing; end of Drought Level 2 restrictions sent to City Council for approval

-Posted by George J. Janczyn on April 20, 2011
+Posted by George J Janczyn on April 20, 2011

 A letter from Mayor Sanders “to set the record straight about the city’s water-rate structure” was given to to members of the Natural Resources and Culture Committee at today’s meeting.
 The letter is highly critical of a recent Voice of San Diego story Most Efficient Water Consumers Pay the Price, Too: